 When it comes to magnification, lenses, and the rest of the optics of the Trophy XLT, it is on par with the best scopes out there.
 Nevertheless, it isn’t priced competitively and loses a fair chunk of its audience to cheaper products that perform as good (if not better) out in the field.
 Something that can make up your mind and make you opt for the Bushnell scope is the fact that you get a premium tripod and a hard-case for carrying it, which are two expensive items shaved off your overall birdwatching budget.

 Let’s dive into this model and see whether it truly an investment worthy of your consideration or just an overpriced product relying on its brand name.

 The most interesting feature of this scope is its ability to handle tough conditions.
 The rigidity of its body, combined with the elemental resistance make it the go-to choice for:

 - Bow and Rifle hunters

 These people will go through all kinds of terrain and the scope will experience many types of weather conditions such as moist, water, dust, or dirt from its surroundings.
 This is why Bushnell is also the only scope on our list that comes with a hard carrying bag.
 That is also an excellent addition for people who frequently travel by plane as we all know how they handle luggage at airports.

 If you are interested in other budget spotting scopes, and want to learn more about these scopes’ features, head over to our full Buyer’s Guide in which we’ve discussed all that in great detail.
-There, we have also compiled a list of some of the best models for 2019 and have compared them to one another.
+There, we have also compiled a list of some of the best models for this year and have compared them to one another.